RajamannarAanjaram/Eukon05/README.md

 <h2>🔦 Highlights of my work</h2>
 My two most polished projects are:

+- [Classroom](https://github.com/Eukon05/classroom) - an API trying to mimic Google Classroom's functionalities.
 - [Dilan](https://github.com/Eukon05/dilanbot) - a Discord music bot that I've made for me and my friends to use
-- [Classroom](https://github.com/Eukon05/classroom) - an API trying to mimic Google Classroom's functionalities.

-Right now Classroom is almost finished, and Dilan has just went through a major rewrite.
+Right now Classroom is almost finished, and Dilan is actively supported.

 <h2>💻 Technologies and tools I use</h2>